4teamwork/ftw.upgrade/README.rst

 This product aims to simplify running and writing third-party Generic Setup upgrade steps in Plone.

+It provides a control panel for running multiple upgrades at once, based on the upgrade mechanism of Generic Setup (portal_setup).

+Further a base class for writing upgrade steps with a variety of helpers for common tasks is provided.

 .. contents:: Table of Contents

 .. figure:: http://onegov.ch/approved.png/image